carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 include information about the caveats discussed above and a link to detailed instructions for learners, including screenshots.
 We recommend that you **only share this information with those learners who have not successfully completed installation on their own computer once the workshop has begun.**

-## Planning your workshop
-At this point, you have done quite a bit of work towards planning your workshop.
-We hope that alone makes your time spent here worthwhile!
-However, a functioning workshop demands teamwork, and this is especially true in an online setting.
-For in-person workshops, team coordination is ideal, but a workshop can squeak by on a rough distribution of teaching duties with a quick helper orientation.
-Online, everyone needs to be on the same page/communication platform or the workshop is really at risk.
-This means that, before your workshop, you will need to bring everyone together to plan, to share knowledge about your platforms of choice, and to distribute roles with regard to communications management.

-What makes a good meeting?
-Generate some ideas as a group, then check below to be sure these items are included:
-> ## Solutions
-> - A well-structured agenda
-> - Meeting roles
-> - Notes to record decisions & commitments for future reference
-> - Clearly assigned action items
-> - Central aims accomplished in allotted time
->
-{: .solution}
-In the next activity, you will work with your group to tease apart the preparation process, separating planning into before- during- and after-the-meeting phases.

-> ## Activity 3 (20 min)
-> Take a few minutes to individually review the [planning checklist in the Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop)
-> This checklist is long!
-BUT, never fear -- you are working as part of a team.
-Your team can handle it... if you communicate well!
-> Take a few moments to brainstorm the components of a solid team communication strategy.
-Consider the following questions:
-> - How will you communicate before the workshop?
-> - What can be done asynchronously and what needs a meeting?
-> - How will you communicate during the workshop?
-> - What could go wrong, and how will you troubleshoot?
->
-> - Group 3 completes Activity 0
-{: .challenge}

-Resources:
-"[Meetings, Meetings, Meetings](http://teachtogether.tech/#s:meetings)" in _Teaching Tech Together_ by Greg Wilson

 > ## Activity 4 (15 min)